 All content on a Drupal website is stored and treated as "nodes".
-A node is any posting, such as a page, poll, article, forum topic, or blog entry.
-Comments are not stored as nodes but are always tied to one.
-Treating all content as nodes allows the flexibility of creating new types of content.
-It also allows you to painlessly apply new features or changes to all content.
+A node is any piece of individual content, such as a page, poll, article, forum topic, or a blog entry.
+Comments are not stored as nodes but are always connected to one.
+Treating all content as nodes allows the flexibility to create new types of content.
+It also allows you to painlessly apply new features or changes to all content of one type.

 Behind the scenes, the Node module manages these nodes.
-This module is what lets you:
+This module lets you:

 - List, sort through, and manage all the content on your site.

 - Set defaults for how all posts are displayed.

 - List and configure the "content types" for your site, and create new ones.

 The ability to create different "content types" is a way Drupal allows you to have different kinds of nodes for different purposes.
 For example, an "article" is one content type, a "book page" is another, and a "blog entry" yet another.
 You can also create new content types of your own.